 The analytical equations for local buckling of steel plates with various edge conditions and the results from experimental investigations have been used to develop limiting slenderness ratios for the individual plate elements of the cross-sections.

 See Spec.
-B4 (page 14 – 17), Table B4 (16-17)
+B4 (Pages 16.1-14 and 16.1-15), Table B4.1b (Page 16.1-17)

-Steel sections are classified as compact, non-compact, or slender depending upon the slenderness () ratio of the individual plates of the cross-section.
+Steel sections are classified as compact, noncompact, or slender depending upon the slenderness () ratio of the individual plates of the cross-section.

 Compact section if all elements of cross-section have  p